Home

 • Use bullet points to highlight specific accomplishments based on the position you're seeking.
 Make sure these accomplishments are included on your resume, as many hiring managers may not get a chance to read your cover letter.

 • Tell the employer exactly how and when they can contact you for an interview.
 Don't use generic statements such as "I look forward to hearing from you" - everyone says this!
-Instead, say, "I would like the opportunity to discuss this position in more detail, and may be reached at 111-555-1234 to schedule a personal interview."
+Instead, say, "I would like the opportunity to discuss this position in more detail, and may be reached at 111-555-1234 to schedule a personal interview".

 • Address the cover letter to a specific person.
 Call the company and find out who the hiring manager is.